The Smithy Lane Stompers

 Without noticing it and without Machiavellian intent, we had all moved on to pursue our own things.

-Suddenly we realised the interregnum on Thursday nights was a relief from excruciating harmonies and a dire shortage of rhythmic melodies which swung ...
+Following the Banjo Player’s absence for four weeks during September, the Celtic Strummer then went to sunny Madeira for four weeks ... suddenly we realised this long interregnum on Thursday nights was a relief from heaven saving our souls from excruciating harmonies and a dire shortage of rhythmic melodies which swung ...

-After 24 years of hard work and fun ... painfully slowly ... feelings finally emerged and crystallised ... our music on a Thursday was a mess would we be better off growing tomatoes?
+After 24 years of hard work and fun ... painfully slowly ... feelings finally emerged and crystallised ... our music on a Thursday was a mess would we be better off growing tomatoes after all?

-On November 3rd 2016 we were clear and a fateful email was circulated -
+On November 3rd 2016 we were clear but nobody was listening so we wrote words in a fateful email -

 Mike et al,